 Wood Loading - During refueling, open (push-in) the by-pass damper to allow smoke in the firebox to escape, open the door(s), and add wood.
 Immediately close door(s) and by-pass damper.
-Reopen the door(s) 1/4" for one (1) minute to charge wood.
-Close and latch door(s).
+Open primary air controls wide open for five minutes to charge wood.
+Reset primary air controls to the low setting.

 After most of the wood is burned and if you are not planning on reloading immediately, it may be necessary to open the by-pass and door(s) and rake the wood and coals into a pile near the front center of the firebox (be certain wood chunks are pulled out of the rear corners).
 Close door(s) and by-pass.
-This step will assure continued combustion and thorough burning of the wood.
+This step will assure continueu combustion and thorough burning of the wood.

-B. Medium - Low Burn Rate - Set the primary air controls to the medium-low setting., Set the blower fan speed to low.
-(Low to medium-low position on motor label).
+Medium - Low Burn Rate - Set the primary air controls to the medium-low setting.

 Wood Loading - During refueling, open the by-pass damper, open the door(s), and add wood.
 Immediately close door(s) and by-pass damper.
+Open primary air controls wide open for five minutes to charge wood.
+Reset primary air controls to the med-low setting.